Winter hours

 Group Visit Procedures

-• Group visits are available May 1 - October 31.
+• Group visits are primarily available from May - October.

 • Groups should dress appropriately for the weather and scheduled activities.